blockwebdev/javascript-exercises-with-comments/README.md

 # javascript-exercises-with-comments
-intermediate js packt lesson 12-1
+intermediate js packt lessons chapter 12

-Javascript from beginner to professional Packt textbook, intermediate lesson 12-1, all exercises from Chapter 12.
+Javascript from beginner to professional Packt textbook, intermediate lessons, all exercises from Chapter 12.
 Included with comments.